 Mercury Prize-nominated singer/songwriter Jessie Ware is feeling herself.
-Fresh from the studio, finalising her fourth album What’s Your Pleasure?, the archetypal London musician reinstates her brilliance three years after a hiatus from the charts.
+Fresh from the studio, finalising her long-awaited fourth album What’s Your Pleasure?, the archetypal London musician reinstates her brilliance three years after a hiatus from the pop charts.
 Returning with a seductive, unadulterated dance-soul-pop record, she describes her newly-conceptualised, “soft filter” sound as her best material to date.

 Giving herself over to whatever project’s on the table at any one time, Jessie Ware assumes full creative control over every element of her work.
 Her own podcast, Table Manners, co-hosted with Mother Ware as they discuss food and everyday life, has amassed over ten million downloads and regularly trends worldwide.
 The pairing has released a cookbook—authored collaboratively—and Jessie’s highly-anticipated fourth album, What’s Your Pleasure?, is due for release on June 5.

 Now feels like the perfect time for this songbird to make her return to the pop music sphere—a world made infinitely richer by her sweet and soulful sounds.

 COMPLEX: Now that the album’s finished, have you stepped back from a schedule, or are you into the promo cycle already?

 Jessie Ware: I never take a break, but I somehow manage to balance it all by the skin of my neck.
 It’s just a constant operation in my family, but it’s all good.
 I’ve just done the nursery rounds; my husband has taken the kids so I can do this interview with you, and then I’m going for a Mui Mui fitting.
 Life is very complicated but different, and I like it that way.

 Did you feel like you were able to commit to the creative process more freely given that your studio for recording the new album was so close?